 Arrange a visit

 As a selective school, once we have your registration form we will make arrangements with you for your son to come in to meet with us.
 Our selection process is designed to identify boys who are able to benefit from our balanced and well rounded education and to make a positive contribution towards the life of the school.
-We hold our main assessment session every year, on a Saturday morning, in mid-October (for the following September entry).
+We hold our main assessment session every year, usually on a Saturday morning, in mid-October (for the following September entry).
 If you have missed this date please do feel free to still contact us as there may be availability in some year groups, our Admissions Team will be able to let you know.
 We can arrange for your son to be assessed on an ad hoc basis if this is the case.

 For your reassurance, we do not seek to make assessments competitive and they do not require any advance preparation.
 If need be, we can always invite your son back to spend more time with us so that he feels more comfortable.
 The primary purpose of the assessment is to ensure that boys will be happy once they have started at Homefield.
 Here is an explanation of what happens during the process by year group:

-Pre-Prep Assessment for boys looking to enter our Reception
+Assessment for boys looking to enter Reception

-Your son will be invited along for about half an hour, to one of our Reception classes to meet with our Pre-Prep team.
+Your son will be invited along for about half an hour, to one of our Reception classes to meet our staff.
 Boys will feel as though they are coming for a play session and will be made to feel very comfortable by our staff, while their accompanying parent/carer enjoys a cup of tea while they wait nearby.
 We ask that you bring along a copy of your son's latest nursery report with you (if he has been attending one).
 The purpose of us meeting with him is to see how he is developing and that he is within age-related expectations.
 Please note that we do not look to exclude boys at this very tender age, we are simply looking for potential.
 The assessment process for entry in to our Reception setting is particularly gentle.

-Junior Department Assessment for boys looking to enter Years 1, 2 or 3
+Assessment for boys looking to enter Years 1, 2 or 3

 If your son is a little older then he will be invited along to meet with our Junior Department team for around 45 minutes to an hour.
 The assessment is more structured but still age appropriate and conducted in a very informal atmosphere.
 Boys attending will feel more like they are in a classroom working alongside a teacher; they can ask questions or for help at any time.
 During this time boys will do some simple maths, writing, reading and verbal reasoning.
 Scores are standardised so that we can take into consideration a boy's age, whether autumn, spring or summer born.
 Boys will also be asked some informal questions about themselves by the Head of our Junior Department so we can get to know them a little better while they are here.
 We ask that you bring along a copy of your son's latest end of year full school report with you when you come.
 Please note that our assessment process at this age is seeking to identify potential.
 We are looking for well-rounded boys with a genuine interest in education in the broadest sense of the word, with interests that stretch beyond the confines of the academic curriculum.

-Senior Department Assessment for boys looking to enter Years 4, 5, 6 or 7
+Assessment for boys looking to enter Years 4, 5, 6 or 7

 As your son gets older, the process becomes more formalised.
 He will be invited to sit a Cognitive Ability Test (CAT) which will be completed here in school on a laptop.
 Depending on your son's age the assessment will either be 60 or 90 minutes long.
-Our Director of Studies will meet with him too to get to know him and find out about his interests.
+Our Senior Deputy Head Academic will meet with him too to get to know him and find out about his interests.
 We ask that you bring along a copy of your son's latest end of year full school report when you come.
 Again we are looking for well-rounded boys with a genuine interest in education in the broadest sense of the word, with interests that stretch beyond the confines of the academic curriculum and who are academically secure.

 Offer of a place